Bite into something delicious the next time you are in Door County, Wisconsin. From breakfast to dessert, these four places are worth checking out.

 Diners to Door County, Wisconsin will quickly notice the obvious - a lack of chain restaurants.
 That void, though, is filled by local establishments such as Scaturo's - a family-owned full-service restaurant and bakery.

 Scaturo's opened its doors 21 years ago and has been specializing in home-cooked food in a laid-back atmosphere.
 Open 7 days a week, patrons can dine in or pick up a casserole to-go.
-Scaturo's offers weekly specials, such as Pizza Night on Wednesdays and Saturdays, 2-for-1 Bread on Wednesday, and brunch on Sundays.
+Scaturo's offers weekly specials, such as Pizza Night on Wednesdays and Saturdays, 2-for-1 Bread on Wednesdays, and brunch on Sundays.

 The bakery offers homemade treats such as cookies, pies, and pecan rolls.
 The restaurant has a variety of menu items from biscuits and gravy for breakfast to The Seat Mac 'n Cheese for lunch to Chicken Parmigiana for dinner to just about everything in between.